Stocks slip, oil falls, U.S. dollar firmer

 The U.S. dollar rose against emerging-market and commodity-linked currencies as Chinese stocks slid, while inching higher against the euro ahead of the ECB meeting.

-"Expectations are for no change in the ECB’s current QE programme - launched in March and currently scheduled to go through September 2016," CRT Capital analysts David Ader and Ian Lyngen wrote.
-"That said, sentiment has shifted in favour of an expansion of the programme sometime within the next several months."
+"Expectations are for no change in the ECB’s current QE program - launched in March and currently scheduled to go through September 2016," CRT Capital analysts David Ader and Ian Lyngen wrote.
+"That said, sentiment has shifted in favor of an expansion of the program sometime within the next several months."

 The U.S. dollar was last 0.48 percent higher against the Mexican peso MXN= at 16.63 pesos and was 0.86 percent higher against the Brazilian real at 3.94 reals BRL=.
 The euro was last down 0.05 percent against the greenback at $1.13395 EUR=EBS.